• Skip to primary navigation

 • Place a rack in the center of the oven and preheat to 350 degrees.
 Cover cookie sheets with parchment paper.

 • Place sparkling sugar into a small bowl.
-Portion dough into rough 1 1/2 Tbsp balls and roll between your hands to smooth them out.
+Portion dough into rough 1 ½ tablespoon balls and roll between your hands to smooth them out.
 Roll each of them into the sparkling sugar until well coated, and space 2 inches apart on the prepared cookie sheet.
 Using a round object such as the end of a spoon, gently and slowly press a circular shape into the middle of each dough ball.
 (I found the slower I did this, the less likely the edges were to crack.)
 Chill for 20 minutes in the freezer.

 • Bake in the middle rack for 13 minutes.
 After removing the cookies from the oven, use the same round object to gently re-form the depressions in the cookie again.
 Cool on the pan for 10 minutes and then transfer to a cooling rack.
 Repeat with remaining dough.